stevecassidy/comp125-2014-gpstracks/README.md

 them to see their longest trips or those with the most elevation gain.

 For full details see the PDF handout for the assignment.

+You can download this starter pack from github as a zip file or if you want to start experimenting with version control software, install git and clone the repository for yourself.
+See [the github help pages](https://help.github.com/) for some help getting started with git.